 Alongside my consulting work, I write, speak, and share my experience on managing and the workplace.
 (I often have a side project.
 Some side projects become services!)
-And, when I do, I try to remember to update this page.
+And, when I put something new out there in the world, I try to remember to update this page.

 - I re-named and relaunched my newsletter on Substack, including a paid-level subscription option.
 More details over at the newsletter.